ImplFerris/pico-pico/src/oled/index.md

 OLED, short for Organic Light-Emitting Diode, is a popular display module.
 These displays come in various sizes and can support different colors.
 They communicate using either the I²C or SPI protocol.

-For this exercise, we'll use a 0.96-inch OLED monochrome module with a resolution of 128 x 64.
-It operates at 3.3V.
-We can communicate using I2C communication protocol.
+For this exercise, we'll use a 0.96-inch OLED monochrome module with a resolution of 128 × 64.
+It operates at 3.3 V. We can communicate using I2C communication protocol.

 <img style="display: block; margin: auto;width:500px" alt="pico2" src="./images/oled-ssd1306.jpg"/>